Jessica-Kies/ENGI301/project_1/README.md

 The run_candy_game.sh file was created so the code could run without being connected to the computer.
 This is implemented using the command window.
 First a logs directory needs to be created.
 Then the line: “sudo crontab -e”.
 The next line of code is dependent on the path.
 For my code it was:
 “@reboot sleep 15 && sh /var/lib/cloud9/ENGI301/project_1/run_candy_game.sh >/var/lib/cloud9/ENGI301/project_1/logs/cronlog 2>&1”.

+To learn more about the physical aspects of this project go to: https://www.hackster.io/jnk1/candy-game-box-using-pocket-beagle-d55049